MARYLAND CORRECTIONAL ADMINISTRATORS ASSOCIATION

-- It is part of the verification process with regard to whether you are an eligible candidate.
-Without the sponsor signature, or if the sponsor is not current, your application will not be considered.
+- It is part of the verification process about whether you are an eligible candidate.
+Without the sponsor’s signature, or if the sponsor is not current, your application will not be considered.

 - What happens if I don’t submit all the materials required?

 - Your application will not be considered if not submitted by the deadline.
 Applications without complete information, the appropriate signatures, or copies will not be considered.